rust-lang/book/src/ch21-02-multithreaded.md

 Great!
 This error tells us we need a `ThreadPool` type or module, so we’ll build one now.
 Our `ThreadPool` implementation will be independent of the kind of work our web server is doing.
-So let’s switch the `hello` crate from a binary crate to a library crate to hold our `ThreadPool` implementation.
+So, let’s switch the `hello` crate from a binary crate to a library crate to hold our `ThreadPool` implementation.
 After we change to a library crate, we could also use the separate thread pool library for any work we want to do using a thread pool, not just for serving